Frequently asked questions - Individuals

 • What kind of documentation should I have with me when contacting Artemis Credit Bureau?

-For your best servicing, please make sure you have with you your Identity card or passport (for foreigners) in order to complete any dealing with Artemis Credit Bureau.
+For your best servicing, please make sure you have with you your Identity card or driving license, in physical or digital form, via the Cyprus Government’s official application ‘Digital Citizen’, or your passport (for foreigners).
 Depending on your request (application for information access or information correction) you will need to present the relevant supporting documents.

 For any additional information you may need, please contact the Customer Service Office.